spectralwind/brain-games-spectralwind/README.md

 Welcome to the Brain Game!
 What number is missing in this progression?

 May I have your name?
-Roman
+Tim
-Hello, Roman!
+Hello, Tim!

 Question: 14 ..
 18 20 22 24 26 28
 Your answer: 16